Construction of Maximal Functions associated with Skewed Cylinders Generated by Incompressible Flows and Applications: Covering Lemma

 Here the first term is because $x \in \Bb (t)$, the second and the fourth are due to Lemma \ref{lem:xxp}, and the third term is controlled by Lemma \ref{lem:eep}.
 Since $\eb < 2 \ea$, we have

 \end{proof}

-\begin{remark} If we take a sharper estimate in each step (and require a smaller $\eta$), the factor 9 can be easily improved to $5 + \delta$ for any $\delta > 0$.
+We remark here that if we take a sharper estimate in each step of Lemma \ref{lem:xxp} and Lemma \ref{lem:eep} (and require a smaller $\eta$), the factor 9 can be easily improved to $5 + \delta$ for any $\delta > 0$.
 5 is also the factor that appeared in the original Vitali covering lemma for balls.
 Recall that in the proof of Vitali lemma, an important reason why we get a comparable volume is because if two balls $B _{r _1} (x _1) \cap B _{r _2} (x _2) \neq \emptyset$ with $r _2 < 2 r _1$, then $B _{r _2} (x _2) \subset 5B _{r _1} (x _1)$.
-Unfortunately, this geometric property cannot be realized in our case, because a cylinder with \eqref{eqn:initial-assumption} has no control on the past and the future velocities.
-There is few hope that we can cover $\Qb$ by a dilation of $\Qa$ in space-time.
+Unfortunately, this geometric property cannot be realized in our case, because an admissible cylinder with \eqref{eqn:initial-assumption} has no control on the past and the future velocities.
+As a consequence, it is unlikely to cover $\Qb$ by a dilation of $\Qa$ in space-time.
 However, this requirement can be relaxed as the following.
-See Section 1.1 of \cite{Stein1993} for a more general setting. \end{remark}
+See Section 1.1 of \cite{Stein1993} for a more general setting.